migescho/migescho.github.io/_posts/2014-09-19-little-git-howto.md

 </font>

 ## Stash
-If you want to switch branches, but you don’t want to commit what you’ve been working on yet, you can stash the changes.
+If you want to switch branches, but you don't want to commit what you've been working on yet, you can stash the changes.
+Use git add for new files / directories before you stash.
 To push a new stash onto your stack:

 ```
 git stash

+# stash your changes with a message
+git stash save <message>
 ```

 Get a list of your stashes: